6 key moments from the B.C. leaders' debate

 The BC Liberals have called it a failure, calculating that just two per cent of the province's childcare spots are currently being delivered for $10 a day.

-Horgan argued Tuesday that his minority government's lack of seats in the legislature left their hands tied, but promised to deliver if given a bigger mandate.
+Horgan argued his minority government's lack of seats in the legislature left their hands tied, but promised to deliver if given a bigger mandate.

 "We wanted to go with $10-a-day, all in.
 We didn't have that support.
 That's why we're putting it in front of British Columbia's again this campaign," he said.
 "We believe that $10-a-day is achievable, and it's something that we need to strive for and we can get it done in the next seven years."